MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint/Update-SPProfilePhotoStore.md

 # Update-SPProfilePhotoStore

 ## SYNOPSIS
-Updates the profile photo store to be compatible with SharePoint Server 2013.
+Updates the profile photo store to be compatible with SharePoint Server.

 ## SYNTAX